MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 ---
-title: Protect files with Cloud App Security admin quarantine tutorial
+title: Protect files with Defender for Cloud Apps admin quarantine tutorial
 description: This tutorial describes the scenario for using admin quarantine to control data breaches. ms.date: 02/24/2021 ms.topic: tutorial